SteelRazor47/medusa-plugin-tolgee/README.md

 - **projectId**: Your Tolgee project ID, which you can find in the URL of your project dashboard on the Tolgee platform.
 - **ttl**: Expiration time for the in-memory cache used to deduplicate requests to Tolgee.
 - **rateLimit**: Customizable rate limiting.
 The default value is designed for the Tolgee free tier, consider raising it considerably if self-hosting.
+- **batchingDelayMilliseconds**: To allow fetching translations as linked properties and not hit API limits during SSG.
+Requests are internally batched.
+You can change the batching time window to favor either lower request numbers or lower latency

 #### Set Environment Variables in Medusa